-He has coached numerous members of various U.S. National Diving Teams.
-In 1982, Coach Randall had his first double international gold medalist at the Can-Am-Mex Games.
-He was also the recipient of the United States Age Group Coach of the Year Award that same year.
-His internationally famous Red Roof Inn diving team won the U.S. national team title in 1984 and again in 1986.
+He has coached numerous members of U.S. National Diving Teams.
+In 1982, Coach Randall had his first international gold medalist at the Can-Am-Mex Games.
+He was also the recipient of the United States Age Group Coach of the Year Award the same year.
+His internationally famous Red Roof Inn Diving Team won the U.S. national team title in 1984 and again in 1986.

-Coach Randall will provide future Trinity University divers with the opportunity to learn from one of our country's finest teachers.
-Any diver seeking a superior undergraduate academic program and an exciting athletic experience should consider attending Trinity University.
+Coach Randall will provide future Trinity University divers with the opportunity to learn from one of the nation’s finest teachers.
+Any diver seeking a superior undergraduate academic program and an exciting athletics experience should consider attending Trinity University.